JJ/raku-river/README.md

 DESCRIPTION
 ===========

-A tool to analyze the Perl 6 ecosystem by downloading all modules and finding out how they depend on each other.
+A tool to analyze the Raku ecosystem by downloading all modules and finding out how they depend on each other.

 METHODS
 =======